MrWaterZhou/ETM_tf/README.md

 ```
 python train.py --data_path data.txt --batch_size 512 --vocab_path vocab.txt --train_embeddings 0 --lr 0.0005 --epochs 1000 --emb_path embeddings.txt```
 ```

+## Some Changes

+1. Using sequence of word ids as model input, easier to pre-process, but may cost more video memory(depend on the lenth of input)

+2. Using DenseEncoder instead of original BOW encoder(mathematically equivalent), since you may encounter with nan weight using sparse matrix

+3. Metrics like ppl are not implemented

+4. Predefined topic words(may help to get reasonable topics)

 ## Citation